lesunb/RGMToPRISM/README.md

 * Import, in Eclipse:
   File > Import Project > Existing Projects Into Workspace

+* Patch Taom4e Plugin
+In order to succesfull run the RGMToPRISM you need to patch Taom4e plugin.
+Do it by as follow:
+ Replace the taom4eplatform.jar present in your <eclipse folder>/plugins/it.itc.sra.taom4e.platform_0.6.3.1 by the one in RGMToPRISM/lib .

+# Import RGMToPRISM project to eclipse

+ .
+Open Eclipse
+ .
+File > Import > Existing Project
+ .
+Find the folder where you cloned RGMToPRISM project .
+Accept the defaults

 # Running the Plugin

 .
 Right click in the project
 .
 Run As > Eclipse Application, it should open another Eclipse with the active plugin.

 # Plugin Structure

 * plugin.xml: The main file that describes the plugin.
 It contains information to help with the code generation, libraries, plugin dependencies, and extension points.